Landmark Legal Foundation

-The Landmark Legal Foundation is an American conservative legal advocacy group.
-The President as of 2018 is Richard P. Hutchison.
-Through litigation and direct interfacing with government agencies, Landmark Legal advances a conservative platform of limited government and has litigated a number of cases up to and before the US Supreme Court.
+The Landmark Legal Foundation is an American 501(c)(3) nonprofit conservative legal advocacy and education foundation.
+The President as of 2025 is Richard P. Hutchison.
+Through litigation and direct interfacing with government agencies, Landmark Legal advances a conservative platform of limited government, a key concept in the history of liberalism, protecting individual rights, defending free enterprise, and exposing teachers' union fraud.
+It has litigated a number of cases up to and before the US Supreme Court.